Skyerial/IParty/README.md

 ```

 ### Known bugs

-- Ranking in the Tank minigame is reversed
-- Upon joining without enabling Gyro, some players might not spawn in the gameboard.
+Most bugs can be stopped by preventing reconnection is needed.
+Reconnection works on local most of the time but can cause bugs to happen and does not work when playing remotely.
+Other bugs are:

+- Sometimes an issue arrises causing the players not to not load in the gameboard at the start.
+A simple restart fixes this, if not, run the remote server to play.
+- The remote server does not allow reconnections; leaving the browser causes the player unable to play.
-- Skyglutes occasionally stops some players from spawning, skipping their turn.
+- Skyglutes occasionally stops some players from spawning, skipping their turn or even fataly stopping the game.
+- Random reconnection prompt (rarely happens)